feast-dev/feast/docs/roadmap.md

 * Items below that are in development (or planned for development) will be indicated in parentheses.
 * We welcome contribution to all items in the roadmap!
-* Want to influence our roadmap and prioritization?
-Submit your feedback to [this form](https://docs.google.com/forms/d/e/1FAIpQLSfa1nRQ0sKz-JEFnMMCi4Jseag\_yDssO\_3nV9qMfxfrkil-wA/viewform).
 * Want to speak to a Feast contributor?
 We are more than happy to jump on a call.
 Please schedule a time using [Calendly](https://calendly.com/d/x2ry-g5bb/meet-with-feast-team).

 * **Data Sources**